state-alchemists/zrb/README.md

        ⬇️
 ```

-To do this, you can create a file named `zrb_init.py` and define the tasks as follows:
+You can create a file named `zrb_init.py` and define the tasks as follows:

-> __💡 NOTE:__ Every Zrb tasks has auto-retry mechanism.
-So you don't have to worry if you run on bad internet connection.

 ```python
 # File name: zrb_init.py